Aesonus/paladin/README.md

     ...
 ```

-Use your new parameter type in the docblock:
+Use your new parameter type in the docblock.
+Please note that the type name can
+start with a lower case or upper case letter:

 ```php
     ...